 What you'll find on this page

-- How cochlear implants may improve a child's life.
+- How cochlear implants can improve a child's hearing.

 - The benefits of cochlear implants.

-For children with severe to profound hearing loss, getting a cochlear implant early may provide sufficient auditory access to help develop speech and language skills.1
+For children with severe to profound hearing loss, getting a cochlear implant early can provide sufficient auditory input to help develop speech and language skills.1

 Who do cochlear implants help?

-Cochlear implants may be suitable for children with severe to profound hearing loss at any pitches, in one or both ears, or for children getting only limited benefit from hearing aids.
+Cochlear implants may be suitable for children with severe to profound hearing loss, in one or both ears, or for children getting only limited benefit from hearing aids.

 If your child has moderately severe hearing loss, a cochlear implant may still be an option if hearing aids aren’t effective.